 - All library patrons should refrain from loud talking or creating disturbances of any kind and should treat other patrons and staff with respect.

-Failure to follow these guidelines—or appear to be a nuisance or danger to others—can result in revocation of library privileges and removal from the premises, at the discretion of the library director or his designee.
+Failure to follow these guidelines—or appear to be a nuisance or danger to others—can result in revocation of library privileges and removal from the premises.